Planning your first visit to Paris? If so, start with these top 10 attractions and legendary sightseeing destinations.

 Choose one of these excellent guided tours and avoid the long wait in lines:

-• Full-Day Guided Tour of Versailles with Lunch - You'll travel with a guide in an air-conditioned luxury coach from Paris to Versailles, where you'll quickly pass through the guided tour security.
+• Full-Day Guided Tour of Versailles with Lunch - You'll travel with a guide in an air-conditioned luxury coach from Paris to Versailles, where you'll quickly pass through the guided tour entrance.
 In addition to giving you a tour of Versailles Palace and its most important rooms, your guide will also take you through the Grand and Petit Trianon, the two smaller castles the French royalty usually prefered to spend their time.
 You'll have a wonderful lunch at an onsite restaurant, and will have plenty of time to stroll through the magnificent gardens.

 Want to risk Versailles without a skip the line ticket?
 For example, if you plan to come after most people have entered - for example, mid-afternoon - lines usually move much faster.